 Speaking of which, regular descaling is also essential.
 Thats true even if you use a water filter jug and/or live in a soft water area – although you will need to use it much less frequently, thankfully.
 This isn't just to keep it tasting nice; it's for safety and machine longevity reasons.
 I know a guy whose coffee machine once got so scaled up, it actually exploded.
 Yes, it blew up.
 Imagine that.

-- Mistakes everyone makes with fridge freezers
+- Mistakes everyone makes when growing houseplants

 - Mistakes everyone makes with vacuum cleaners

 - Mistakes everyone makes with their coffee machine

 - Mistakes everyone makes with Le Creuset and other premium pans